Oyemahak/SchoolEnrollmentSystem-ASP.NET/README.md

 ---

-*"This project fulfills all academic and technical expectations for the HTTP-5226 Passion Project submission."*
+*"This project demonstrates a complete school CMS built from scratch using ASP.NET Core MVC, EF Core, Identity, and RESTful APIs — meeting and exceeding all HTTP-5226 Passion Project requirements."*